Chapter 32

 Interlocutory sales are justified under circumstances such as:

-Perishability or deterioration of the vessel
+- Perishability or deterioration of the vessel (e.g., reefer ships carrying cargo that may spoil).

 Regardless of whether the sale is interlocutory or follows a judgment, the purchaser acquires no rights until the court confirms the sale.
 Upon confirmation, the buyer receives a clear title, free of liens, extinguishing all prior claims.